suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * An Author wants to entrust a Distributor to provide devices with firmware decryption keys, but not permit the Distributor to sign code.
 Dependencies allow the Distributor to deliver a device's decryption information without also granting code signing authority.
 * A Trusted Application Manager (TAM) wants to distribute personalisation information to a Trusted Execution Environment in addition to a Trusted Application (TA), but does not have code signing authority.
 Dependencies enable the TAM to construct an update containing the personalisation information and a dependency on the TA, but leaves the TA signed by the TA's Author.

+When a system has multiple trust domains, each domain might require independent verification of authenticity or security policies.
+Trust domains might be divided by separation technology such as Arm TrustZone, Intel SGX, or another Trusted Execution Environment (TEE) technology.
+Trust domains might also be divided into separate processors and memory spaces, with a communication interface between them.

+For example, an application processor may have an attached communications module that contains a processor.
+The communications module might require metadata signed by a specific Trust Authority for regulatory approval.
+This may be a different Trust Authority than the application processor.

 By using Dependencies, Components such as Software, configuration, and other Resource data authenticated by different Trust Anchors can be delivered to devices.

 These mechanisms are not part of the core Manifest specification, but they are needed for more advanced use cases, such as the architecture described in {{I-D.ietf-teep-architecture}}.